What Causes Cataracts?

 Cataract surgery should not hurt, but will cause discomfort.
 Numbing drops and medications will be used to help alleviate pain.

 What Are Possible Side Effects Of Cataract Surgery?

 As with any surgery, there is always a possibility of side effects.
 Side effects are uncommon with cataract surgery, but may include displacement of the lens implant, floaters, halos, glare in your vision, excessive pain, infection, swelling of the cornea, glaucoma, bleeding are possible.
 Retinal detachment may also occur in rare situations.
 Contact your doctor immediately if you experience excessive pain, nausea, or vision loss after cataract surgery.
 Be sure to consider the potential risks and benefits of this surgery prior to having cataract surgery.

 It depends on what kind of lens is implanted and your prescription prior to the surgery.
-Patients who choose to have a monofocal lenses implanted will still need glasses for reading and close tasks.
+Patients who choose the advanced multifocal or accommodative should not need glasses for most activities.
+Patients who choose to have a mono-focal lenses implanted may still need glasses especially for reading and close tasks.

 When May I Resume Normal Activities?